trygvea/react-redux-starter/README.md

 Run `npm install`, `webpack-dev-server`, and go to 127.0.0.1:8080.
 Make som changes and see the hot reload in action!

-## Next step: Add packaging for css and less
+## Step 2: Add packaging for css and less
+Plain but necessary stuff.
+See it hot load!

+## Next step: Add barebone redux